Arkansas Court Records

 Do I need a Reason for Divorce in Arkansas?

 It depends.
 Arkansas is a no-fault divorce state, but litigants filing on this ground must have lived apart for at least eighteen (18) months before filing for divorce.
 There is no explicit statutory provision for incompatibility as a ground for divorce (A. C. A. § 9–12–301)..
-Otherwise, couples in Arkansas can only file for divorce on six (6) other statutory grounds.
-These include impotence, the conviction of a felony, adultery, habitual battery, and substance abuse problem.
+Otherwise, couples in Arkansas may only file for divorce on six (6) other statutory grounds.
+These include impotence, the conviction of a felony, adultery, habitual battery, and substance abuse problems.
 If the fault ground is uncontested, intending divorcees need not provide corroborating evidence.
 Otherwise, the parties must provide corroboration that is subject to legal scrutiny (A. C. A. § 9–12–306)..

-Why do I need a Divorce Lawyer?
+Why do I Need a Divorce Lawyer?

 Suffice to say that divorce is a stressful process even with information from the self-help section of the court website.
-Hiring a divorce has several advantages.
+Hiring a divorce attorney has several advantages.
 First, an attorney provides expert advice based on his/her experience with state laws.
-Often time, state laws are equivocal about asset and liability division and spouse entitlements after the divorce.
+Oftentimes, state laws are equivocal about asset and liability division and spouse entitlements after the divorce.
 A lawyer understands these nuances and best represents the interests of the client.
-Juggling divorce with professional or educational obligations can make the process stressful for self-represented clients.
+Juggling divorce with professional or educational obligations may make the process stressful for self-represented clients.
 It is common for litigants to make mistakes due to the stress of multitasking.
-More importantly, the lawyer is responsible for preparing a clear and binding agreement, devoid of loophole for the other party to exploit after the divorce.
+More importantly, the lawyer is responsible for preparing a clear and binding agreement, devoid of loopholes for the other party to exploit after the divorce.
 If the other party has an attorney, a rule of thumb is to hire one or consult an attorney if one cannot afford the fees.
 Do not act on experiential advice from people who have gone through a divorce, as no two divorces are the same.

 How do I Get Started in a Divorce in Arkansas?